DoriDoro/ironhack-cohort-152/module-2/week-2/day-4/1_sneak-love/readme.md

 ## Bonuses

-# 1 make the shop responsive with flex and media-queries
+- 1 make the shop responsive with flex and media-queries

-# 2 add some custom categories @ /prod-add
+- 2 add some custom categories @ /prod-add

-# 3 code the filters with the AJAX method
+- 3 code the product filters with the AJAX method

 ---

 ## Hardcore bonus

-# 4 Add a shopcart feature :D
+- 4 Add a shopcart feature :D